 The IVHQ Morocco program has volunteer placements in Rabat and surrounding areas as well as Casablanca, Temara and Sale.
 Rabat is the capital and third largest city in Morocco.

 START AND DURATION OF MOROCCO VOLUNTEER PROGRAM

-The IVHQ Morocco program begins on the first and third Mondays of each month, except during the month of Ramadan (over which time the Ramadan Program is held).
-Volunteers can choose to volunteer for durations ranging from one week to six months.
+The IVHQ Morocco program begins on the first and third Mondays of each month.
+Volunteers can choose to volunteer for a duration ranging from one week to six months.

 MOROCCO VOLUNTEER REQUIREMENTS

 Volunteers must be 18 years or older on the program start date and have at least a high school education.
 Volunteers who wish to participate on the Ramadan Program do not need to be practicing Muslims, however they are required to observe Ramadan customs while in Morocco.
 All volunteers must provide a criminal background check to IVHQ partner staff on arrival in Morocco.